 The cost of an FOBT kit will depend on whether you have medical insurance that covers this test.
-You may be responsible for some out-of-pocket costs such as copays or deductibles.
+You may be responsible for some out-of-pocket costs, such as copays or deductibles.
 Some types of insurance cover the full cost of FOBT testing.
-You can check with your doctor or insurance company prior to obtaining your FOBT kit.
+You can check with your doctor or insurance company before obtaining your FOBT kit.

 Taking a Fecal Occult Blood Test

-The FOBT requires a stool sample that is collected on special test paper.
-In most cases, the sample is self-collected at home, but in some situations it may be obtained by a doctor during a rectal exam.
+The FOBT requires a stool sample collected on a special test paper.
+In most cases, the sample is self-collected at home, but in some situations, it may be obtained by a doctor during a rectal exam.

 Before the test

-- Nonsteroidal, anti-inflammatory drugs (NSAIDs): Drugs such as ibuprofen, naproxen, or aspirin may need to be avoided for seven days prior to your test.
-However, if you have certain medical conditions, it’s important to talk with your doctor before stopping NSAIDs or other medications.
+- Nonsteroidal, anti-inflammatory drugs (NSAIDs): Drugs such as ibuprofen, naproxen, or aspirin may need to be avoided for seven days before your test.
+However, it’s important to talk with your doctor before stopping NSAIDs or other medications if you have certain medical conditions.

-- Excess vitamin C: You typically need to avoid consuming more than 250 milligrams (mg) of vitamin C per day for seven days leading up to your test.
+- Excess vitamin C: You typically must avoid consuming more than 250 milligrams (mg) of vitamin C per day for seven days before your test.
 This includes total vitamin C intake from supplements and other sources.

 - Red or rare meat: It is normally necessary to avoid rare or red meat for three days prior to the test because traces of blood in these meats can cause false positive results.

-Ask your doctor for specific pretest instructions and follow them closely in order to receive the most dependable test result.
+Ask your doctor for specific pretest instructions and follow them closely to receive the most dependable test result.

 During the test